 - Importing is a manual import and can replace current data or add additional records of information

-To learn more about Summary Assessments, visit the Assessments: Summary and Demographic help manual.
+To learn more about Summary Assessments, visit the Summary & Demographic Assessments help manual.

 If data is already housed in Illuminate, then you are ready for the next step.
 It will help to know the details and information on what data is expected to populate onto the Report Card such as state assessment name/type, year, and data field.
 Make sure you also have access to use the data for custom reports.